 A39.
 Management may design and implement specific controls around models used for making accounting estimates, whether management's own model or an external model.
 When the model itself has an increased level of complexity or subjectivity, such as an expected credit loss model or a fair value model using level 3 inputs, controls that address such complexity or subjectivity may be more likely to be identified as relevant to the audit.
-When complexity in relation to models is present, controls over data integrity are also more likely to be relevant to the audit.
-Factors that may be appropriate for the auditor to consider in obtaining an understanding of the model and of control activities relevant to the audit include the following:
+When complexity in relation to models is present, controls over data integrity are also more likely to be identified controls in accordance with ISA (Ireland) 315 (Revised October 2020).
+Factors that may be appropriate for the auditor to consider in obtaining an understanding of the model and related identified controls include the following:

 - How management determines the relevance and accuracy of the model; - The validation or back testing of the model, including whether the model is validated prior to use and revalidated at regular intervals to determine whether it remains suitable for its intended use.
 The entity's validation of the model may include evaluation of: - The model's theoretical soundness; - The model's mathematical integrity; and - The accuracy and completeness of the data and the appropriateness of data and assumptions used in the model. - How the model is appropriately changed or adjusted on a timely basis for changes in market or other conditions and whether there are appropriate change control policies over the model; - Whether adjustments, also referred to as overlays in certain industries, are made to the output of the model and whether such adjustments are appropriate in the circumstances in accordance with the requirements of the applicable financial reporting framework.
+When the adjustments are not appropriate, such adjustments may be indicators of possible management bias; and